mganss/CueGen/README.md

 Serato integration writes cue points information to ID3 tags within the media files allowing CueGen to read it.

 ## Usage

+CueGen is a console application (open an issue if you're interested in a GUI).

+- Grab a .exe from https://github.com/mganss/CueGen/releases
+- Unpack in location of your choice
+- Open a command prompt and run the unpacked .exe with any of the options listed below

 ```
 Usage: CueGen.Console [OPTION]...